Stuycs-K/project03-final-10-woor-diamondj-shii/README.md

 ### Project Description:

-This is a collaborative adaptation of Wordle.
+This is a collaborative version of Wordle.
 A five letter word is selected at random, and two players will take turns making a guess.
 Each player will have information regarding their own guesses and that of the other player.
+The game is handled by a server that forks a subserver for every pair of two clients to start a game, and it can run multiple games at once.

 ### Instructions: